Modular sofa startup Burrow raises $14M

 Burrow is announcing a $14 million Series A led by New Enterprise Associates.
 Correlation Ventures also participated in the round, as did previous investors Red & Blue Ventures and Y Combinator Continuity.
 (The startup went through the YC accelerator back in 2016.)

-When Burrow raised a $4.3 million seed round at the end of last year, it said it was growing 20 percent each month, and its manufacturing facilities had just moved from from Mexico City to Mississippi.
+When Burrow raised a $4.3 million seed round at the end of last year, it said it was growing 20 percent each month, and its manufacturing facilities had just moved from Mexico City to Mississippi.

 Burrow’s Stephen Kuhl said that after a successful 2017, he and his co-founder Kabeer Chopra decided to start fundraising again at the end of January.
 One of their big goals was to enlist NEA’s Tony Florence — who also backed Casper and Jet.com.
 Now, Florence is joining Burrow’s board of directors.